LyokoAPI/LyokoAPIDoc/docs/LyokoPlugin/introduction.md

 This method is called when a game session ends.<br>
 It also passes a boolean that tells you wether or not the user lost the game.<br>
 This method is particularly useful if you disabled your game because of Story Mode (see above).

+##OnInterfaceExit()
+*Note: This method assumes the Application has a concept of a interface (that is, a computer with access to lyoko) which can be entered or exited.*<br>
+This method is called when a user of the Application has left the interface, and thus can't see any information about Lyoko and such.
+(Example: Free Roam in IFSCL)<br>
+If a user is not supposed to receive information (eg when a tower is activated) at this time (as in, when away from the interface), you can use this method to disable information being displayed in your plugin.
+(You need to provide this functionality yourself, this method just tells you when to)

+##OnInterfaceEnter()
+*Note: same as above*<br>
+This method is called when a user of the Application has entered the interface, thus can see information about Lyoko and such.<br>
+If you disabled certain information from showing because of the method explained above, this is what you can use to re-enable it (again, you must provide this functionality yourself, this just tells you when)

 #Debugging your Plugin
 If you want to log something for debug purposes, or for error handling,